Josh-ee/OpenAI_Function_Tools/README.md

 #### Features

+This notebook includes:
-Downloading academic papers from arXiv.
+- Downloading academic papers from arXiv.
-Reading and extracting information from PDF files.
+- Reading and extracting information from PDF files.
-Integrating with OpenAI's API for the embeddings model and LLM.
+- Integrating with OpenAI's API for the embeddings model and LLM.
-Displaying images via matplotlib.
+- Displaying images via matplotlib.
+- Answering questions based on the PDF
+- Enabling the LLM to calling functions for displaying images and formatting equations

 #### Important Note